ECONOMIC FREEDOM: "California ranks 48th in the nation in economic freedom". Only Hawaii and New York are lower. SOURCE: FREEDOM IN THE 50 STATES.

 Politicians were willing to give away the store to get Obamacare passed and the lobbyists knew it.
 Lobbyists Swarm Capital to Influence Health Reform.
 It was like sharks at a feeding frenzy.
 Lobbyists outnumbered members of Congress by 8 to 1.

-WE'RE 37TH IN PRE-K TO 12TH GRADE EDUCATION: SOURCE.
-Insider Of greater concern should be our world wide rankings.
-The United States is 38th in math, 19th in science and 14th in reading according to Wikipedia.
+WE'RE 38TH IN PRE-K TO 12TH GRADE EDUCATION: SOURCE.
+U.S. News & World Report.
+Of greater concern should be our world wide rankings.
+The United States is 38th in math, 19th in science and 13th in reading according to Wikipedia.

 CALIFORNIA HAS A $713 BILLION UNFUNDED PUBLIC EMPLOYEE PENSION LIABILITY: The actual number depends on the rate of return on the assets in the two funds.
 This 2017 article from the California Policy Center gives a thorough explanation.
 The State uses a return on investment (ROI) of 7% and estimated the unfunded liability at $258 billion.
 That's a rate they have not been able to achieve in recent history.
 The liability is $713 billion if the Citigroup Pension Liability Index (CPLI) is used.
 The unfunded liability is $1.02 trillion if the 3.73% rate from the Stanford Institute for Economic Policy Research (SIEPR) is used.

 COST OF GAS: "We pay more than $1.00 a gallon above the national average for gas."
 SOURCE: AAA.
 Not only is the extra $1.00 per gallon not significant to the affluent, but the less affluent typically have longer commutes to work according to the California Legislative Analyst.
 There are 115,000 Bay area workers have a one way commute to work of at least 90 minutes according to the San Jose Mercury News.